-Electoral Registration Officer, Bath & North East Somerset Council, Guildhall, High Street, Bath BA1 5AW
+Electoral Registration Office, Bath & North East Somerset Council, Guildhall, High Street, Bath BA1 5AW

 We can send postal votes to your home address or to any other address where you will be staying on the day of the election/referendum.
 Ballot papers can be sent to addresses abroad, but we cannot guarantee that there will be sufficient time for you to send these back before the election/referendum, particularly if the address is outside Europe.
 In this case, it may be better to appoint a proxy to vote on your behalf.